starnowski/posjsonhelper/text/README.md

 INSERT INTO tweet (id, title, short_content) VALUES (6, 'Database', 'On the market there is a lot of database that have similar features like Oracle');
 ```

+#### Hibernate Context

+Most predicate components use Hibernate Context object.
+It holds mostly the names of hibernate function names used in project.
+To know how to create it please see [the right section in main document](../README.md#hibernate-context)